Neil Simon Theatre: 2010s to present

 Musician Harry Connick Jr. had a limited performance at the Neil Simon in July 2010; his appearance was recorded for the 2011 album In Concert on Broadway.
 The concert Rain: A Tribute to the Beatles opened at the Neil Simon that October, relocating to the Brooks Atkinson at the beginning of 2011.
 The musical Catch Me if You Can opened in April 2011, running for 170 performances.
 A revival of Jesus Christ Superstar ran at the Neil Simon from March to July 2012, followed at the end of that year by the short-lived musical Scandalous.
 The Andrew Lippa musical Big Fish was then booked for the Neil Simon in early 2013, but the theater stood dark for most of that year because Big Fish was performing elsewhere.
 Big Fish only ran from October to December 2013.
 This was followed by two similarly short runs: Robert Schenkkan's play All the Way from March to June 2014, and Sting's musical The Last Ship from October 2014 to January 2015.

 A revival of Frederick Loewe and Alan Jay Lerner's musical Gigi opened at the Neil Simon in April 2015, only for the show to close after two months.
 In July 2015, the Nederlanders sold 20000 ft2 of the unused air rights above the Neil Simon for $8.9 million.
 The buyers were a development consortium erecting a hotel several blocks away.
 At the end of that year, The Illusionists performed a magic show at the Neil Simon for a limited run.
 A revival of Andrew Lloyd Webber's hit musical Cats opened at the Neil Simon in August 2016 and ran until the end of the next year.
 Tony Kushner's play Angels in America then opened in March 2018 for a three-month run.
 The musical The Cher Show opened that December and ran until August 2019, and The Illusionists returned in late 2019 for their magic show, Magic of the Holidays.

 After The Cher Show closed, MJ the Musical had been booked at the Neil Simon for mid-2020.
-However, the Neil Simon did not host another show for two years due to the COVID-19 pandemic in New York City.
-The theater reopened in December 2021 with previews of MJ the Musical, which officially opened in February 2022.
-MJ broke the theater's box-office record ten times in 2022, most recently during the week ending January 1, 2023, when the musical grossed $2,223,069.
+The theater did not host another show for two years due to the COVID-19 pandemic in New York City.
+It reopened in December 2021 with previews of MJ the Musical, which officially opened in February 2022.
+MJ broke the theater's box-office record ten times in 2022 and set the current record during the week ending January 1, 2023, when the musical grossed $2,223,069.